Aomori Prefecture: 3 Recommended Wineries and Cider Breweries! Introducing wine and cider from this apple-producing region!

 Hachinohe Winery (Hachinohe City)

-The Nango area of Hachinohe City used to be a leaf tobacco producing region, but demand for tobacco fell due to the anti-smoking movement, which affected the local economy.
+The Nango area of Hachinohe City was a tobacco leaf producing region, but the anti-smoking trend caused demand to fall and affected the local economy

-Therefore, in 2014, the Hachinohe Wine Industry Creation Project was launched to cultivate grapes and make wine in order to revitalize the region, and this winery was established.
+In order to revitalize the region, the Hachinohe Wine Industry Creation Project was launched in 2014 to cultivate grapes and brew wine, and this winery was founded

-In addition to Merlot, 27 grape varieties are grown in the region, including Campbell Early, Muscat, Bailey A, Niagara, and Chardonnay.
+In addition to Merlot, the region grows 27 grape varieties, including Campbell Early, Muscat Bailey A, Niagara, and Chardonnay

 Merlot 2021 (Red: 100% Merlot)

-As a candidate for the winery's flagship, it will be released in July 2022 with a limited edition of 500 bottles.
+As a potential flagship wine for the winery, it was released in July 2022 in a limited run of 500 bottles

 Information